-Do you want to create a professional looking travel blog by yourself?
+Do you want to start a professional looking travel blog by yourself?

 Do you want to be totally free from any webdesign company and not spend loads of money on a website or blog?

 I will teach you how to do it!